-If a student experiences misadventure, illness, an unsolvable technical difficulty or any other problem that prevents them from completing the test during the test session, coordinators must contact the OLNA Helpdesk (see page 4) with the subject title '<SchoolCode>' to request further advice.
-Supervisors must record all misadventures and technical issues experienced by students during test sessions on the OLNA Student List (or in the OLNA Dashboard).
-Where appropriate, it is critical that precise question numbers are included.
+If a student experiences misadventure, illness, an unsolvable technical difficulty or any other problem that prevents them from completing the test during the test session, OLNA coordinators must contact the OLNA Helpdesk (see page 4) with the subject title '<SchoolCode>' to request further advice.
+OLNA supervisors must record all misadventures and technical issues experienced by students during test sessions on the OLNA Student List (or in the OLNA Dashboard).
+Where applicable, it is critical that precise question numbers are included.